Example Cybersecurity & Privacy Documentation

-In the context of good cybersecurity documentation, these components are hierarchical and build on each other to build a strong governance structure that utilizes an integrated approach to managing requirements.
+In the context of good cybersecurity documentation, components are hierarchical and build on each other to build a strong governance structure that utilizes an integrated approach to managing requirements.
 Well-designed documentation is comprised of five (5) core components:

 - Standards provide quantifiable requirements;